DeclarativeHub/ReactiveKit/README.md

 }
 ```

-It has a method to cancel the observation and a property that can tell us if it is disposed or not.
+It has a method to cancel the observation and a property that can tell us if it has been disposed or not.
 Cancelling the observation is also referred to as *disposing the signal*.

 There are various implementations of `Disposable`, but let us focus on the one that is most commonly used in signal creation.
 When the signal gets disposed, we often want to perform some action to clean up the resources or stop underlying tasks.
 What a better way to do that then to execute a closure when the the signal gets disposed.
 Let us implement a disposable that executes a given closure when it gets disposed.
 We will call it `BlockDisposable`.